javmah/automail/README.txt

 === AutoMail - Event-driven email automation.
-Easy email Auto-reply and Notification. ===
+Easy email Notification and Auto-reply. ===
-Contributors:
+Contributors: javmah, freemius
 Donate link: https://profiles.wordpress.org/javmah/
+Tags: email,automation,auto-reply,wooCommerce,CF7
-Tags: email, automation, email reply, email auto reply, wooCommerce, CF7, Requires at least: 4.7.0
+Requires at least: 4.7.0
 Tested up to: 5.8.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-AutoMail is an Email Automation plugin, It works with WordPress, WooCommerce, Contact form seven, and other Plugins.
+AutoMail is an Email automation, Email Notification & Auto-reply plugins, It works with WordPress, WooCommerce, Contact form seven, and other Plugins.

 == Description ==

+Email automation, Email Notification & Auto-reply plugins.
 WordPress platform along with its plugin generates many events and event base data, those data are vital for day-to-day operations.
 This plugin sends an email notification with generated data when an event occurs.
 This plugin supports around all WordPress events along with many third-party plugins.
 The list of events are:

 == Email Automation Events are ==